CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 The `map()` method is used to map the input data to keys and values, the first part of the mapreduce process.
-The input data for the mapper process is passed to `map()` via its first argument, a `std::string`.
-Note that each single piece of data that you pass to your Yothalot program will result in a call to map().
+The input data for the mapper process is passed to `map()` via its first argument, of type `const char *`.
+Note that each single piece of data that you pass to your Yothalot program will result in a call to `map()`.
 So, although it possible to call map on each single piece of data, this will result in a lot of calls to map, each call having some overhead.
 Therefore, you want to provide `map()` with enough data in that single argument to keep it busy for a while.
 E.g. you can pass strings that contain the name of a file that contains some data that you want to map.
 If you pass some file names, map can nicely run in parallel and the overhead is not to large.
-Passing the data can be done in multiple ways.
-Passing data can be done in multiple ways and is described in the [using a Yothalot::Job](copernica-docs:Yothalot/cpp-job) and [starting up a job manually](copernica-docs:Yothalot/cpp-manual) articles.
+Passing the data can be done in multiple ways and is described in the [using a Yothalot::Job](copernica-docs:Yothalot/cpp-job) and [starting up a job manually](copernica-docs:Yothalot/cpp-manual) articles.

 The second argument that `map()` receives is used to provide `map()` the